 My intention when I create is to throw out a little lifeline for connection in hopes that it resonates with someone in some way.
 My post-graduate training was through the late Dr. Natalie Rogers’ Person-Centered Expressive Arts Institute’s (PCEAI) program in Sonoma, California.
 This humanistic training helped me release the need and desire for perfection and, instead, to simply allow whatever wants to be created to come through—messy, confusing, and aesthetically chaotic as it sometimes is.
 I try and release any rules and expectations about what art should look like and embrace the art itself as its own entity, deserving of trust and possessing its own voice.

-I have been dividing my time between Mexico and the U.S. since 2022 and continue to be inspired and moved by the vibrancy and beauty of Latin American culture.
 Above all, I believe that creative expression is one of the most beautiful ways of healing the mind, body, and spirit and allowing oneself to be seen in the world.
+Thank you for stopping by!

 Welcome!